mtlynch/mtlynch.io/content/retrospectives/2022/10/index.md

 Shipping speed might increase slightly, although this is less significant as TinyPilot already ships 90% of orders within one business day.

-The downside is that a 3PL will inevitably increase complexity.
-Right now, our customer service experience is excellent because when a customer emails us, they're speaking directly to a TinyPilot employee.
+The downside is that a 3PL vendor increases complexity.
+Right now, our customer service experience is excellent because when a customer emails us, they're speaking directly to a knoweldgeable TinyPilot employee.
 Chances are, the same employee assembled, packed, or shipped their particular device.
-The employee is highly knowledgeable about the product and has the power to check shipping status, cancel orders, and arrange returns.
+They also have the power to check shipping status, cancel orders, and arrange returns.

-If there's a problem with an order that a 3PL vendor fulfilled, a TinyPilot customer support rep will have to check with our point of contact at the 3PL vendor.
-They'll probably have to talk to someone else, who probably has to talk to someone else, etc.
+If there's a problem with an order that a 3PL vendor fulfilled, a TinyPilot customer support rep will sometimes have to check with our point of contact at the 3PL vendor, who might have to check with someone else, etc.

 ## Processing returns

 I don't know how we'd process returns without an office.

 I wouldn't trust a 3PL vendor to refurbish a TinyPilot device, but I wouldn't want them just destroying returns either.

-Perhaps we could have a separate return address that's just a PO box, and employees could go there to pick up returns, refurbish them, and then ship them to the 3PL vendor to sell as a refurbished item.
+Perhaps we could have a separate return address that's just a PO box.
+Employees could pick up returns from the post office, refurbish them, and then ship them to the 3PL vendor to sell as a refurbished item.

 I haven't talked to 3PL vendors yet, so it's possible they have some better solution for this.